 Only after his death did I see enough other work that I could appreciate Hujar and his classical temper.
 The Scalo catalog for the 1994 retrospective (mounted by the Fotomuseum in Winterthur and the Stedelijk Museum in Amsterdam) introduced me to his barnyard animal portraits, while shows such as Peter Hujar: Night, as well as the books Love & Lust and Peter Hujar: Lost Downtown revealed how craftily and lovingly he had portrayed the inhabitants of New York’s gay community.
 He shared its cultured insularity and practice of sexual libertinism at a time when a blithe disregard for middle-class norms was dangerous.
 Gay men were still persecuted and subject to arrest in 1970s and ‘80s NYC, despite the 1969 Stonewall riots.
 The small world of the East Village and Fire Island was his comfort zone and satisfied almost all of his needs as a photographer.
 He moved with utmost confidence from his studio, where writers and dancers and drag queens regularly dropped by, to after-dark cruising sites on the Lower East Side and along the Hudson River piers, to farms in New Jersey and upstate New York.

-With his latest retrospective, Speed of Light, Hujar is receiving the serious artistic treatment he never had when alive, and the institutional support he fervently believed he deserved but probably didn’t dare think he would ever receive.
+With his latest retrospective, Speed of Life, Hujar is receiving the serious artistic treatment he never had when alive, and the institutional support he fervently believed he deserved but probably didn’t dare think he would ever receive.

 The curator Joel Smith has installed the photographs with a plain solemnity at the Morgan Library that highlights Hujar’s strengths and disguises his weaknesses.
 The gray walls and black frames create an elegiac atmosphere, altogether fitting for an artist who documented—and represented—a gay New York bohemia that is gone and that in some ways died with him during the scourge of AIDS.